 This oven roasted bone in turkey breast is so much easier to cook than a whole turkey.
 It's a quick and easy option for the holidays!

-Plus, being smaller, a turkey breast is easier to brine, which is the secret to the juiciest turkey breast meat ever!!!
-But being smaller doesn’t mean it is any less impressive!
-This fabulous turkey crown makes a glorious centerpiece to your Christmas feast.
+Plus, being smaller, this turkey breast is easier to brine - which is the secret to the juiciest turkey breast meat ever!!!
+But being smaller doesn't mean it is any less impressive!
+This fabulous turkey crown makes a glorious centerpiece to your Thanksgiving or Christmas feast.

 If you are serving a smaller group this year, then a roast turkey breast is a beautiful alternative to my slow-roasted turkey.
 A simple holiday recipe that you are just going to love!